FarukErat/Othello/README.md

-# Othello
+# Othello/Reversi (UNSTABLE)
 A Simple Othello Game
+The way to play this game can be found on the internet easily.
+Therefore, there is no instructor.
 This game is playable against cpu.
 However, cpu makes completely random moves.
+#It ends the game, even though the game is not over.